lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 numerous python scripts by many folds.
 However, no languages are good enough in my opinion.
 I will see how Crystal turns out.
 It has potentials.

+### Anecdote

+Someone posted this blog post to [Hacker New][hn], [Crystal subreddit][redditcr], and [Julia discourse][jldis].
+The reaction from many Julia supporters is just as I expected: they blame me for falling into traps set by Julia and ignore that my first Nim/Crystal attempts are far more successful.
+That said, I owe a debt of gratitude to [Kenta Sato][bicycle1885] for improving my Julia implementation.
+I geniunely appreciate.

 **Update on 2020-05-19:** Added contributed Go implementations.
 More accurate timing for fast implementations, measured by [hyperfine][hyperfine].